ShawnRavalia/MRBEASTCLICKER/README.md

 2 New upgrades have been added:
   - Feastables (Kris tyson flavour) - +10CPC
-  - Begin construction on the twin beast towers - +15CPS **Background changes**
+  - Begin construction on the twin beast towers - +15CPS
-  - Gradient has been replaced by a wall of fire background